 Chris teaches guitar out of his home and over zoom.
 As well, he has been Adjunct Faculty at Columbia College Chicago for 15 years, teaching Guitar Techniques, Guitar Ensemble, and private guitar lessons.

-In addition to his musical undertakings and achievements, Chris is a devoted family man, married for over 16 years to his wife, Kristin, with 2 beautiful children that he considers his greatest life accomplishments.
+In addition to his musical undertakings and achievements, Chris is a devoted family man, married for over 16 years to his wife, Kristin, with 2 beautiful children that he considers his life's greatest accomplishments.